DataGalaxy named in Gartner D&A Governance Platform Magic Quadrant

 You’re starting from ground level.
 No problem, we can work on it together!

-Data is defined and localized
+Data is localized and identified

 Indicators to follow